StaffG/bayesian/README.md

 # Bayesian
-A simple bayesian approch applied to the famous linear regression.
+Mathematical aspects and Python implementation of an bayesian approach applied to the linear regression.